All Episodes

 How does it affect us?

-And that's a really, really important thing to do is to As much as we really like to get into the weeds and the details, that's not where most people live.
+And that's a really, really important thing to do is to, as much as we really like to get into the weeds and the details, that's not where most people live.

-They don't have time for this.
+Most people live, they don't have time for this.

 They want to know the very basics.